Administration Division---Loyd Wilson, Director

 General Counsel Division---Shelley Brueggemann, General Counsel

 The General Counsel is authorized by statute to represent the Commission in all actions and proceedings, whether arising under the Public Service Commission Law or otherwise.
 Attorneys in the General Counsel’s Office appear in state and federal trial and appellate courts on behalf of the Commission.
 When authorized by the Commission, the General Counsel seeks civil penalties from persons or companies that have violated the Public Service Commission Law or the Commission’s regulations or orders.
 The External Litigation Department manages and processes these cases.
 The General Counsel also provides legal advice to the Commission and each Commissioner as requested.
-The Regulatory Analysis Department, within the General Counsel’s Division, represents the Commission’s interests in various forums related to federal energy issues, including providing assistance in cases before the Federal Energy Regulatory Commission, along with providing analysis on policy issues facing the Commission.
+The Regulatory Analysis Department, within the General Counsel’s Division, represents the Commission’s interests in various forums related to federal energy issues, including providing assistance in cases before the Federal Energy Regulatory Commission, and also provides analysis on policy and other issues facing the Commission.

 The Adjudication Department is the Commission's quasi-judicial component and is part of the General Counsel Division.
 Regulatory law judges within the Adjudication Department handle cases from their filing until their resolution.
 The judge assigned to a case presides over any hearing, rules on objections and motions, and drafts orders as directed or delegated by the Commission.